Bogfoot/QLaibLib/README.md

   the mock backend for offline development.
 - **Coincidence pipeline**: calibrate per-pair delays, compute 2-fold or N-fold coincidence rates, and estimate accidentals.
-- **Metrics**: built-in visibility (HV, DA, total) and QBER metrics plugged into a registry so new observables can be added declaratively.
+- **Metrics**: built-in visibility (HV, DA, total), QBER, and CHSH S metrics plugged into a registry so new observables can be added declaratively.
 - **Plotting**: Matplotlib helpers for singles, coincidences, and metric summaries; reusable both in scripts and in the dashboard.
 - **Live dashboard**: Tkinter GUI with tabs for live time-series plots, delay